-Animations and videos to promote the Cooper Hewitt exhibitions and collection.
+Animations and videos to promote Cooper Hewitt collection and exhibitions.

 TEAM